What To Eat To Make Your Baby Move, Because Those Kicks Are Actually Very Important

 Feeling your baby move is one of the most tangible and exciting perks of being pregnant.
 While much of your pregnancy feels like you're lugging around a watermelon all day and always looking for a comfortable position to sleep in at night, when you feel your baby move, it's a reminder that there's a real, beautiful life in there.
 And soon enough, you'll meet them at the end of your pregnancy journey.
 If you're looking for one of those thumps in the ribs, here's what to eat to make your baby move, because you might want to start counting kicks.

 Luckily, you don't have to go any further than your local grocery store to find some options that will make your baby move, even kick — all you need is something sweet or cold.
 Even before their limbs are strong enough to give you a hearty kick, babies in utero respond to sweet treats or cold drinks with flips or flutters.
-Women in their first pregnancy often don't feel their baby kick until they are 25 weeks pregnant, explained the American Pregnancy Association, while women in their second or third pregnancies can usually feel their babies kick earlier, around 18 weeks.
+Women typically feel their baby move for the first time at some point during week 16 to 25, per WebMD.
+If this is your first pregnancy, you'll likely feel those initial butterflies closer to week 25, while you might even feel your fetus' first movements as early as week 13 if this is your second or third pregnancy.

 But just because you want to feel your baby kick doesn't mean you should be munching on cookies or downing sweet soda 24/7.
 Instead, What to Expect suggested health snacks like cheese and crackers, greek yogurt, or fruit and nuts.
 These foods won't put you on the doctor's watch list for gestational diabetes, but they will boost your blood sugar enough to get your baby moving around in there.